-I’m a senior lecturer in interaction design at the University of Central Lancashire (UCLan.ac.uk) where I lead the Interaction/UX Design MRes course in addition teaching a range of technical and HCI-related modules.
-I work within the Child-Computer Interaction (ChiCI) research group at UCLan and I’m particularly interested in involving teenagers and children in the design of new and novel interactive technologies.
+I’m a Reader in User Experience Design at the University of Central Lancashire (UCLan.ac.uk) where I lead the UXD MSc and MRes courses in addition teaching a range of technical and HCI-related modules.
+I work within the Child-Computer Interaction (ChiCI) research group at UCLan and I’m particularly interested in involving teenagers and children in the co-design of new and novel interactive technologies.
 My main focus is using technology to solve impactful problems and understanding technology use in the real world.

 I was Co-Investigator on the 1.5m EPSRC funded ‘Taking on the Teenagers’ project which is lead by UCLan (www.mad4nrg.org), and have been involved in numerous research projects and knowledge transfer activities.
 I’m also involved in outreach and STEM activities; organising studies and activities in schools to engage young people in the science and technology subject areas.
-I’m also involved in the BCS HCI Group and keen to explore crossovers between UX research and UX practice.
+I’m also a professional member of the BCS, Treasurer and Publicity Chair of the BCS Interactions SIG, and keen to explore crossovers between UX research and UX practice.

 My staff profile page at UCLan can be found here.
 My old homepage can still be found here.